nbs2904/computer-vision/README.md

 -   `S` of the `HSL` space: Additionally, Since not all lane markings are white, the saturation channel is used to highlight yellow lines as they often have a higher saturation value than darker asphalt.
 -   `Canny`: Some pictures do not contain line markings, therefore the Canny edge algorithm is used on the original transformed image to detect edges.

+!!! info

-> :bulb: Canny edge detection was added to allow lane detection on all `KITTI` images, especially the last one.
+    Canny edge detection was added to allow lane detection on all `KITTI` images, especially the last one.

 Once the thresholds have been applied to each channel, the results are combined as follow: